-Woman Allegedly Kidnaps Navicent Health Employee
+Woman allegedly kidnaps Navicent Health employee

 That's according to Sergeant Clay Williams with the Bibb County Sheriff's Office.

-Sergeant Williams says the employee was restocking the ambulances with medical supplies at their lot located on 675 New Street, when a woman jumped in the drivers seat and drove off with the employee still in the ambulance.
+Sergeant Williams says the employee was restocking the ambulances with medical supplies at their lot located at 675 New Street, when a woman jumped in the driver's seat and drove off with the employee still in the ambulance.

-The woman parked the ambulance on Braswell Lane and Patterson Street and left the car and employee in the vehicle.
+The woman drove the ambulance to Braswell Lane and Patterson Street and left the car.
+That's when the employee was able to get out.

 Anyone with information can contact the Bibb County Sheriff's Office 478-751-7500.